 5. Go the Annuity Route to Avoid Unpredictability

-“If you are concerned about unpredictability, then a lifetime annuity with inflation protection and spousal support is the way to go,” says Brock.
+Anyway, if you are concerned about unpredictability, then a lifetime annuity with inflation protection and spousal support might be the way to go.

 And, you can now get pretty sophisticated with annuities.
 “In years past, the alternative to riding out a bumpy stock market while trying to create a steady retirement income was to take the money out of the market and put it into an immediate annuity,” notes Sean Clark, principal with York Independents, in York, Pennsylvania.

 Clarke says there is a different method available for middle class investors today, and is a solution that he uses with great frequency.
 “The solution is an equity indexed annuity with a lifetime income benefit rider,” he explains.